 Education never stops and shouldn’t be dependent on our educational system.
-Consider these documentaries as part of your continuing education in life, diet, culture, government, business and the environment.
+Consider these documentaries (and these books) as part of your continuing education in life, diet, culture, government, business and the environment.
 Most are available on Netflix, Amazon Video or YouTube.

 Food Related Documentaries